af-inet/icmp-echo/README.md

 A very simple ICMP echo program.

-Currently this will only compile for MacOS since the system headers for ICMP are not standardized.
+Currently this will only work on MacOS, since the syscall interface for ICMP is not completely standardized.

 ## usage